TiDB Best Practices

-To store three replicas, compared with the synchronization of Master-Slave, Raft is more efficient.
+To store three replicas, compared with the synchronization of primary-secondary, Raft is more efficient.
 The write latency of Raft depends on the two fastest replicas, instead of the slowest.
 Therefore, the implementation of geo-distributed and multiple active datacenters becomes possible by using the Raft synchronization.
 In the typical scenario of three datacenters distributing in two sites, to guarantee the data consistency, we just need to successfully write data into the local datacenter and the closer one, instead of writing to all three data-centers.
 However, this does not mean that cross-datacenter deployment can be implemented in any scenario.
 When the amount of data to be written is large, the bandwidth and latency between data-centers become the key factors.
 If the write speed exceeds the bandwidth or the latency is too high, the Raft synchronization mechanism still cannot work well.

 TiDB provides complete distributed transactions and the model has some optimizations on the basis of Google Percolator.
 Here, I would just talk about two things: